SRombauts/UEPlasticPlugin/README.md

  - revert modifications of a file (works best with the "Content Hot-Reload" option since UE4.15)
  - check-in a set of files with a multi-line UTF-8 comment
  - migrate (copy) an asset between two projects if both are using Plastic SCM
- - delete file (but no way to check-in them, see known issues bellow)
+ - delete file (but no way to check-in them, see known issues below)
  - update workspace to latest head (Sync command)
  - show history of a file
  - visual diff of a blueprint against depot or between previous versions of a file